Subzero121800/Gantt_Generator_RPT/README.md

 ## Basic Script (No GUI)

-The basic script (`joes_gantt_generator_noai.py`) offers a minimal version without a GUI.
+The basic script (`Joes Gantt Generator No GUI_Simple.py`) offers a minimal version without a GUI.
 It uses random colors and generates a Gantt chart based on pre-defined tasks in the script.

-For detailed instructions, refer to the included PDF guide: [Joes_Chart_Generator_NoGUI.pdf](path/to/Joes_Chart_Generator_NoGUI.pdf).
+For detailed instructions, refer to the included PDF guide: [Joes Gantt Generator No GUI_Simple.pdf](path/to/Joes Gantt Generator No GUI_Simple.pdf).

 ## Contributing